 Whether you are a beginner or professional you will need to build an investment strategy to make money in the stock market.
 For 90% of investors and traders, they only buy and hold stock to sell at a later point for more money or “going long.”
-This is only one of hundreds of other investment strategies or “methodologies” available to investors or traders.
+This is only one of the hundreds of other investment strategies or “methodologies” available to investors or traders.

-Within this article I show you the best investing strategies to earn money in the stock market.
+Within this article, I show you the best investing strategies to earn money in the stock market.
 Each investing strategy needs to be thought of like a tool.
 Every possible situation in the market has a possible tool to maximize its return.
-Just by knowing about the tools/investing strategies at your disposal you will instantly increase your potential yearly return.
+Just by knowing about the tools/investing strategies at your disposal, you will instantly increase your potential yearly return.